kagaimiq/jl-uboot-tool/README.md

 ## Supported chips

-Realistically you can expect it to work with AC69xx/AC70xx/etc series chips for now.
+Realistically you can probably expect it to work with AC460/AC461/AC690/AC691/AC692/AC693/AC695/AC696N (BT15/BC51/BR17/BR20/BR21/BR22/BR23/BR25) series chips for now.

+Other series might not work because they (seem to) behave a bit differently than these series above.
+These quirks should be properly handled, but they aren't...

 ## See also